F1rst-Unicorn/stocks/client/ROADMAP.md

 * 00002 : NEW  : Add Unit testing
 * 00003 : NEW  : Include database setup into program on first startup
 * 00005 : NEW  : Rework logging, use log4j
+* 00006 : NEW  : Improve displaying food lists
+* 00007 : NEW  : Enable entering names with spaces

 ## Version 0.6
 * 00001 : NEW  : Add emitting QR codes for new users